ozzafar/count_token/README.md

 # Discriminative Class Tokens for Text-to-Image Diffusion Models

 This is the repository that contains source code for the [Discriminative Class Tokens for Text-to-Image Diffusion Models website](https://vesteinn.github.io/disco/).
+The project source code can be found at  [https://github.com/idansc/discriminative_class_tokens](https://github.com/idansc/discriminative_class_tokens).

 If you find the work useful please cite:
 ```